squat/kilo/docs/kgctl.md

 Installing `kgctl` currently requires building the binary from source.
 *Note*: the [Go toolchain must be installed](https://golang.org/doc/install) in order to build the binary.
-To build and install `kgctl`, simply run:
+To build and install `kgctl`, run:

 ```shell
 go install github.com/squat/kilo/cmd/kgctl